borisaguilar/WPMU-network-ads/README.md

 WPMU-network-ads
 ================

-Multisite Plugin, display ads code on every site on your network.
+Wordpress Multisite Plugin, display ads code on every site on your network.

 ## Installation and Usage

+### V0.0.1:
-V0.0.1: Place the file in mu-plugins directory of your wpmu.
-Edit adsense code accordingly.
-Enjoy :)
+- Place the file in mu-plugins directory of your wpmu.
+- Edit adsense code accordingly.
+- Enjoy :)

 ## Future Features